 Vaio External Optical Drive Enclosure

-• The special shaped Sony F ODD bezel does not fit on all HDD caddy's but fits perfectly on the "fenvi" branded caddy as illustrated below.
+• The special shaped Sony F ODD bezel does not fit on all HDD caddy's but fits perfectly on the "fenvi" and "HDD" branded caddy as illustrated below.

 ---------------------